Records of 2023

 Greentea Peng – Man Made

 As for exciting pop and especially mainstream success, well I am all for it.
 There is nothing more delightful, even today when charts are all but irrelevant, than seeing a musician who has created something stunning, fresh, inspired and entertaining getting the recognition they deserve.
-I mention all this because in 2021 Greentea Peng made an album that did just that, it grabbed attention in all the right places by virtue of just being very, very good.
+I mention all this because in 2021 Greentea Peng made an album that did just that, it grabbed attention with a natural grace by virtue of just being very, very good.
 This was an album bursting at the seams with ideas, both musically and lyrically.
 Wit and wisdom were in abundance and the whole record seemed to splash your face with its freshness.
 So, it was no surprise to me when reading an interview with the artist in The Guardian last year to see a prediction that, should her career ever become about anything other than music, she would take a step back from it.

 Greentea Peng is the performing identity for Aria Wells, it was a name lifted from packaging of Peruvian green tea and includes the slang term for attractive, Peng, because a lady on there was depicted wearing only tea leaves.
-Aria was born in Bermondsey and to this day retains a kind of Amy Winehouse-like cutting edge that firmly places her in England’s capital, although she pointedly presents herself as a citizen of the universe, not belonging to just one location.
+Aria was born in Bermondsey and to this day retains a kind of Amy Winehouse-like cutting edge that firmly places her in England’s capital, although she pointedly presents herself as a citizen of the universe, not belonging to any one location.
 Aria found her voice while travelling, literally when she got herself noticed at an open-mic night in Mexico and landed an invite to front a local covers band.
 She pretty much took that starting point and ran with it, having earned her living from music ever since.
 The journey took in an attention-grabbing TV appearance on Jools Holland and hot tips as one of the BBC’s sounds of 2021, but the real arrival has been with the debut LP ‘Man Made’.

 If there is an over-riding vibe to ‘Man Made’ then it is mellow, with a soulful edge and a savage punch behind the blissed-out textures.
 It is very dubby, very London or at least what I think of as London.
 Wells did state in interviews around the time of the release that the theme could be summed up with the word ‘austerity’ which, for a creative artist, is suitably open-ended.
 That said though, dive into the grooves here and you do feel the realities of modern-day post-Brexit Britain seeping through, maybe more than the austerity it is the inequalities that stand tall.
 Opening number ‘Make Noise’ breezes in like a dream, floating on a bedrock of vintage vinyl crackle and right there in the middle of the deep bass and the cloud busting synths is that central, pure voice.
 A real sound, one that gets straight to the truth, dedicating what is about to come to those who stand alongside her and the dearly departed.
 An invitation, a throwing open of the door with an offer to make noise; what follows does just that with conviction.